ucb-rit/savio-training-intro-fall-2019/intro.md

 results
 ```

+You may also want to look into the `future` package for R, which provides a user-friendly interface to parallelization across one or more nodes.
+Here's a [tutorial on using future](https://github.com/berkeley-scf/tutorial-dask-future).

 # Alternative Python Parallelization: Dask
 In addition to iPyParallel, one of the newer tools in the Python space is [Dask](http://dask.pydata.org/en/latest/), which provides out-of-the-box parallelization more easily without much setup or too much additional work.
 Dask, as a Python package, extends Numpy/Pandas syntax for arrays and dataframes that already exists and introduces native parallelization to these data structures, which speeds up analyses.
 Since Dask dataframes/arrays are descendants of the Pandas dataframe and Numpy array, they are compatible with any existing code and can serve as a plug-in replacement, with performance enhancements for multiple cores/nodes.
 It's also worth noting that Dask is useful for scaling up to large clusters like Savio but can also be useful for speeding up analyses on your local computer.

+We have materials available from [our spring 2019 training on using Dask on Savio](https://github.com/ucb-rit/savio-training-dask-2019) and from a [tutorial on using Dask](https://github.com/berkeley-scf/tutorial-dask-future).

-We're including some articles and documentation that may be helpful in getting started:
+We're also including some articles and documentation that may be helpful in getting started:

 - [Why Dask?](https://dask.pydata.org/en/latest/why.html)
 - [Standard Dask Demo](https://www.youtube.com/watch?v=ods97a5Pzw0)